Netflix/PigPen/README.md

 # Release Notes

+  * 0.2.2 - Fixed bug in `pigpen.fold/vec`.
+This would also cause `fold/map` and `fold/filter` to not work when run in the cluster.
   * 0.2.1 - Fixed bug when using `for` to generate scripts.
 Fixed local mode bug with `map` followed by `reduce` or `fold`
   * 0.2.0 - Added pigpen.fold - Note: this includes a breaking change in the join and cogroup syntax as follows: